Impact of the form of weighted networks on the quantum extreme reservoir computation: Relation between the QERC performance and the weight distribution

-In Table.\ref{acc_table} we also provide the training accuracy and difference $\Delta_{\text{acc.}}$ for the various feature models we have considered.
-The biggest difference $\Delta_{\text{acc.}}$ can be observed with the Haar-random model.
+In Table.\ref{acc_table}, we also provide the training accuracy and difference $\Delta_{\text{acc.}}$ for the various feature models we have considered.
+We also plot the correlation between the generalization performance and the properties of the weight distribution in Fig.~\ref{R_Sigma_acc}b).
+One can observe that the Cauchy-random model has the smallest gap $\Delta_{\text{acc.}}$ among the artificial models, and the value of $\Delta_{\text{acc.}}$ tends to be higher for a larger value of the ratio.
 It is strongly suggestive that the tail in the weight distribution helps the QERC to acquire the generalization performance suppressing the training accuracy rate.
-From our analysis, the best overall performance is given by the disordered DTC model.
-It is an encouraging fact that a simple Hamiltonian system could preform at least as good as an t-designed unitary map, which makes the implementation of such QNNs much simpler and more feasible.
+One can also find that the physical models (DTC and DDTC) have even smaller gaps.
+Therefore, from our analysis, the DDTC model gives the best generalization performance and a nearly-optimal testing accuracy rate among quantum feature maps we have shown.
+It is an encouraging fact that a simple Hamiltonian system could perform at least as good as a t-designed unitary map, which makes the implementation of such QNNs much simpler and more feasible.